coagente/co-boilerplate/README.md

 # Svelte Frontend with FastAPI Backend

 This project is a boilerplate for starting a web application with a Svelte frontend and a FastAPI backend, containerized using Docker.
-It serves as a starter project with a knowledge base optimized for [**cursor**](https://cursor.com) and others IA driven IDE.
+It serves as a starter project with a knowledge base optimized for [**cursor**](https://cursor.com) and others AI driven IDEs.

 ## Project Description